LONGLEAT 10K

 If you want to take a look at what it is like to run the LONGLEAT 10k then take at this video put together by Gary MacAlister.
 Always a pleasure to have people like Gary come along and run the race, so this is a really good chance to get an inside view of the race through the eyes of independant runner.

 We have been organising the Longleat 10K for over 10 years and it is one of our favourite races to organise.
-Run on the rolling hills of Longleat Safari Park, this is a one of a kind type of race!
+Run on the rolling hills of Longleat Safari Park, this is a one of a kind type of race and one of the few chances to race inside the grounds of Longleat Safari Park!

-If you're looking for a traffic-free 10K in a stunning setting, then look no further than the Longleat 10K; starting in front of the magnificence of Longleat House the race takes in the estates' private roads, with only a short excursion of 400m on public highways as you pass the Bath Arms Public House before the final mile downhill to the finish.
+If you're looking for an early season, largely traffic-free 10K in a stunning setting, then look no further than the Longleat 10K; starting in front of the magnificence of Longleat House the race takes in the estates' private roads, with only a short excursion of 400m on public highways - which you run twice - as you pass the Bath Arms Public House before the final mile downhill to the finish.

 ABOUT LONGLEAT SAFARI PARK